KrutaRyba/DiplomaProject/README.md

 ## Client Setup

 Assumptions:
-- Client has python3 installed
+- Client has python3 installed (preferred 3.10-3.13)
 - Client has python3-virtualenv installed
 - Client is running on Raspberry Pi
 - Client is (correctly) connected to the Waveshare 7.3-inch e-Paper HAT (F) display